daviderestivo/dotfiles/README.md

 # dotfiles

-This repo collects my personal dotfiles:
+This repo collects my personal dotfiles for macOS.
+These dotfile can be used on GNU/Linux as well with some minor changes:

 - .bashrc
 - .bash_profile
 - .tmux.conf
+- mc.ext

 In addition you can find some very simple tmuxinator config files: